GAY VILLAGE PARTY TICKET FAQS

 We have a dedicated access team on site at Manchester Pride Festival across August Bank Holiday weekend who will be able to assist with any individual needs.
 This is in addition to other provisions such as British Sign Language Interpreters on our stages, accessible toilets as well as downloadable resources that customers can bring with them to our events.

 Can I bring a bag into the event?+

 We understand that people may wish to bring a bag or may need to bring a bag for personal reasons, and that’s absolutely fine.
 However, we would ask you to only bring a bag if it’s really necessary, as this may delay your entry into our arenas.

-Customers with access needs are of course more than welcome to bring a bag to our events.
+Customers with accessibility requirements are of course more than welcome to bring a bag to our events.

 Our main goal is to keep everyone safe, and so everyone will be subject to search on entry to event areas.
 We ask you to please cooperate with stewards who are conducting searches as they are trying to keep people safe.

 Do I have to arrive by a certain time?+

 You’ll need to check the opening times of the Box Office prior to arriving at the Gay Village Party to make sure you can exchange your ticket for a Pledge Band, but once you’ve got your Pledge Band you’ll be free to come and go as you please.

 Once inside the Gay Village, Manchester Pride operated venues have individual operating times, and last entry for a staged area will be 30 minutes prior to the end of the performance times.

 If you want to attend a particular bar or venue within the Gay Village, it would be best to check with them on their last entry policy.